Feminist poetry: Feminist anthologies in North America in the 1970s and '80s

-Modern Feminist Poetry in North America
+Modern feminist poetry in North America

 One change in the writing of women poets after the 1960s and 1970s was the possibility of writing about women's lives and experiences.
-To give authority to women's voices, writers like Honor Moore and Judy Graun held workshops specifically for women in order to overcome women's inner critics exacerbated by sexism.
+To give authority to women's voices, writers like Honor Moore and Judy Grahn held workshops specifically for women in order to overcome women's inner critics exacerbated by sexism.
 These networks of mentorship sprang up in feminist communities, and in universities.

 The work at this time was focussing on "images of women," and this often meant broadening representations.
 This methodology eventually began to be criticised, however, because it failed to recognise the complications of violence embedded in the very structure of language.
 Writers influenced by the avant-garde and by L=A=N=G=U=A=G=E poetry sought to challenge the idea of language's neutrality.
-US feminist language poets like Lynn Hejinian or Susan Howe, or Canadian writers like Daphne Marlatt looked back to the legacy of experimentalist modernists like Gertrude Stein, or Mina Loy, and also to diverse sources of inspiration like Denise Levertov, Marguerite Duras, Virginia Woolf, Nicole Brossard, Phyllis Webb, Louky Bersianik, and Julia Kristeva.
-They also reframed the language poetics from male mentors like Charles Olson, Robert Creeley, Gary Snyder, or Allen Ginsberg.
+US feminist-language poets, including Lynn Hejinian or Susan Howe, or Canadian writers like Daphne Marlatt looked back to the legacy of experimentalist modernists like Gertrude Stein, or Mina Loy, and also to diverse sources of inspiration such as Denise Levertov, Marguerite Duras, Virginia Woolf, Nicole Brossard, Phyllis Webb, Louky Bersianik, and Julia Kristeva.
+They also reframed the language poetics from male mentors such as Charles Olson, Robert Creeley, Gary Snyder, or Allen Ginsberg.

 Poets also sought to intervene in spheres traditionally dominated by men.
 Take for example Eileen Myles' intervention into politics in her 1992 "Write-in Campaign for President."

-By the time of the 1990s, and the rise of intersectionality as a key feminist term, many feminist poets resisted the term "woman poet," because it suggested "too confining a collective identity."
-They also sought to undermine "the assumption that has sometimes structured feminist political organizing and even feminist literary publishing and criticism—that gender can be separated from race, ethnicity, class, and sexuality, and that white middleclass women first and foremost have the tools and the knowhow for the enterprise of analyzing gendered experience and literary production."
+By the time of the 1990s, and the rise of intersectionality as a key feminist term, many feminist poets resisted the term "woman poet," because it suggested "too confining a collective identity".
+They also sought to undermine "the assumption that has sometimes structured feminist political organizing and even feminist literary publishing and criticism—that gender can be separated from race, ethnicity, class, and sexuality, and that white middleclass women first and foremost have the tools and the know-how for the enterprise of analyzing gendered experience and literary production."

-Present day feminist poetry in North America holds space for a great variety of poets tackling identity, sexuality, and gender issues.
+Present=day feminist poetry in North America holds space for a great variety of poets tackling identity, sexuality, and gender issues.
 Key writings in the recent past include Claudia Rankine's careful skewering of race related microaggressions in Citizen, Dorothea Laskey's "ferocious confession" in Rome for example, and Bhanu Kapil's challenge the violent inherent in structures of language and institutions.